Is the Fairmount Park Conservancy the same thing as Philadelphia Parks & Recreation?

 Where can I go to eat in Fairmount Park?

 Fairmount Park has a number of eateries for any occasion.
-Whether for a quick lunch at Cosmic Cafe or an exquisite dinner at the Water Works Restaurant, there is something for everyone!
-Click here to see a list of restaurants located within Fairmount Park.
+Whether for a quick lunch at Cosmic Cafe along the Schuylkill River or a special dinner at The Valley Green Inn in Wissahickon Valley Park, there is something for everyone!
+Click here to view the map of Fairmount Park and select “Restaurants & Cafes.”

 Who can I contact regarding concession opportunities?

-Opening concessions is an exciting prospect for Fairmount Park, and the Cosmic Cafe at Lloyd Hall and Burholme Golf & Family Entertainment Center in Northeast Philadelphia are a testament to that.
+Opening concessions is an exciting prospect for Fairmount Park, and the Cosmic Cafe at Lloyd Hall, Burholme Golf & Family Entertainment Center in Northeast Philadelphia, multiple locations of Wheel Fun Rentals, and the new TreeTop Adventure course in West Fairmount Park are a testament to that.
 If you are interested in this opportunity, please contact Philadelphia Parks & Recreation, Bob Allen at 215.683.0207 or Marc Wilken at 215.683.0232.